lantran305/Finance-Analysis-Dashboard-Power-BI/README.md

 1. **Increase Marketing investment in Sportswear** to leverage its high profit margin and strong scaling potential, while monitoring Marketing efficiency.
 2. **Optimize Sales and Marketing spending for Sports Equipmen**t to support revenue growth and improve its relatively lower profit margin.
 3. **Reassess the effectiveness of R&D spending in Nutrition & Food Supplements** to reduce pressure on profitability and improve operating efficiency.

+#### Key Results:

+- **Sports Equipment** generated the highest revenue contribution but achieved a lower net profit margin than Sportswear, indicating room for profitability improvement.
+- **Sportswear** achieved the highest net profit margin, suggesting stronger profitability and potential for further growth.
+- **Nutrition & Food Supplements** operated at a negative net profit margin, with a relatively high share of growth costs, particularly R&D.
+- **Fulfillment Cost** was the largest cost category, accounting for more than half of total expenses and making it a key area for cost management.
+- The **fixed cost-to-revenue ratio** showed an overall upward trend during 2023, highlighting the need to monitor fixed-cost expansion relative to revenue growth.
+- Revenue and net profit margin showed a **positive relationship**, suggesting that higher revenue was generally associated with stronger profitability across the analyzed periods/business lines.